 You couldn't have known, what you're going to tell me.
 Well now you know.
 My goal here is not to lecture you.
-But to make yourself aware of the phenomenon of the “abandoned rabbit”, because a large majority of rabbits adopted during the Easter period end up in a shelter, or even worse, outside.
+But to make you aware of the phenomenon of the “abandoned rabbit”, because a large majority of rabbits adopted during the Easter period end up in a shelter, or even worse, outside.
 We tend to innocently believe that the rabbit would be happy since he would be “free outside”.
 However, this is the cruelest option to consider.
 The domestic rabbit, far from the wild rabbit, will have a very minimal chance of survival outside.
 Easy prey for numerous predators.
 So option A turns out to be the best solution – abandonment in a shelter – but we still want to inform you enough so that you don't end up with that.
-We see a lot of rabbits passing through ALSA – nearly 250 to 300 per year – who are taken care of by a team of volunteers and foster families.
+We see a lot of rabbits passing through ALSA – over 600 per year – who are taken care of by a team of volunteers and foster families.
 Many come from abandonments, but some also come from pounds for rabbits found wandering outside.
-They are often full of myths, wounds, and sometimes even parasites.
+They are often full of mites, wounds, and sometimes even more serious parasites.
 They require a lot of veterinary care, which the shelter absorbs to help them.
 Others don't even have the chance to come back inside because they get hit by a car, or grabbed by a predator.
 So yes, abandoning your rabbit outside is a very cruel act.

 Here is a rabbit who arrived at the shelter following an abandonment in the woods, filled with parasites.